The tree care industry is competitive, dangerous, and demanding.

 What Does a SENNEBOGEN Operator Do on the Jobsite?

 Before every cut you make as a SENNEBOGEN operator, you imagine all kinds of situations that could occur and decide what you’re going to do with the tree once you grab it.
-Your ground crew waits for you to make a move.

 “In this machine, you’re thinking for two minutes and making a ten-second cut,” said Greg Roberts, Tree Care Manager.